Georges Papazoff: Exhibitions in Sofia, Zagreb and Prague

-From 17 December 1934, to 4 January 1935, Papazoff held a solo exhibition at the Modern Gallery in Zagreb, It featured 57 works created in the period 1929–1934.
-A catalogue with a list of works, two reproductions, and a foreword by Ivo Šrepl was published, qualifying Papazoff as one of the most important and well-known European artists: “By organizing Georgi Papazoff’s exhibition in Zagreb, the Croatian Art Society makes available to the public one of the brightest representatives of the generation of idealist painters in Western Europe who, after fauvism, has blazed entirely new paths for artists.
+From 17 December 1934, to 4 January 1935, Papazoff held a solo exhibition at the Modern Gallery in Zagreb, It featured 57 works created from the period of 1929–1934.
+A catalogue with a list of works, two reproductions, and a foreword by Ivo Šrepl was published, qualifying Papazoff as one of the most well-known idealist painters: “By organizing Georgi Papazoff’s exhibition in Zagreb, the Croatian Art Society makes available to the public one of the brightest representatives of the generation of idealist painters in Western Europe who, after fauvism, has blazed entirely new paths for artists.
 Papazoff’s strong individuality further develops and changes the cubism of Picasso, Braque, Delaunay, Gris and Léger, the purism of Ozenfant and Jeanneret, the Dadaism of Picabia and Duchamp, as well as the surrealism of Miró, Klee and Hoerle.”

 In 1935, Papazoff returned to Prague with a solo exhibition at the Feigl Gallery.
 The catalogue shows 52 works created in the period 1928–1934.